kiri-art/stable-diffusion-react-nextjs-mui-pwa/README.md

   - Local banana.dev docker container (see [docs/banana-local.md](./docs/banana-local.md))
   - Others?

 Why?
-Make this fun stuff more accessible to web developers and friends :)
+Make this fun stuff more accessible to web developers and friends :) See the [live demo](https://sd-mui.vercel.app/), run on your own PC for free, or deploy!

 If you have a background in web dev / dev ops, and have wanted to experiment a bit with machine learning / latent diffusion (AI image generation), this is a great project to get involved in :)